-- Parts 1, 2 and 3 will be effective as of 15 December 2022. - Part 4A relating to independence for audit and review engagements will be effective for audits and reviews of financial statements for periods beginning on or after 15 December 2022. - Part 4B relating to independence for assurance engagements with respect to subject matter covering periods will be effective for periods beginning on or after 15 December 2022; otherwise, it will be effective as of 15 December 2022.
+- Parts 1, 2 and 3 will be effective as of 15 December 2023. - Part 4A relating to independence for audit and review engagements will be effective for audits and reviews of financial statements and audits of group financial statements for periods beginning on or after 15 December 2023. - Part 4B relating to independence for assurance engagements with respect to subject matter covering periods will be effective for periods beginning on or after 15 December 2023; otherwise, it will be effective as of 15 December 2023.